 The industrious development team behind Yuzu, a PC emulator for the Nintendo Switch, announced an update that enables true multi-core scalability.
-For an emulator that mainly used a single, CPU core until now, this update is a huge milestone in rendering capacity, and most games already benefit from its inclusion.
+For an emulator that mainly used a single CPU core until now, this update is a huge milestone in rendering capacity and most games already benefit from this development.

 With access to more processing threads, even older, multi-core CPU’s should offer a much smoother experience.
 The video below shows the YouTuber BSoD Gaming nearly doubling his frame rate on the 7-year-old Core i5 4690k (at 4.2 GHz) in games like Pokemon Sword and Shield.

 While not all games will necessarily see this kind of gain, every Nintendo Switch title compatible with the emulator should now have more CPU cores at its disposal for rendering.
 This means significantly higher frames for games that benefit (particularly newer games), and much faster loading times all round.

 The only catch is that enabling multi-core locks your frame rate to 30fps, but BSoD made use of 60 FPS mods to get past this hurdle.
 You can download them directly from links in the description to his video, or from sites like gamebanana.com.

 This update is still the privilege of early-access Yuzu patreon backers for the time being, so this is an excellent excuse to become a supporter if you can!
 Otherwise, keep an eye on the Yuzu website for when a public release becomes available here.